 #30 - 51% said that the education system hasn’t helped close the skill gap.
 The open-ended responses show that skills lacking across education systems are professionalism, critical thinking, lifelong learning, and business acumen6

 This, in essence, translates that classroom learning as a teacher-to-student relationship is only knowledge-centered and not learning designed to foster soft skills.
-So, soft skills like communication abilities, problem-solving, and employability skills, are found wanting after many students have successfully sat for and passed their required exams.
+So, soft skills like communication abilities, emotional intelligence, problem-solving, employability, and time management skills, are found wanting after many students have successfully sat for and passed their required exams.

 #31 - In a survey conducted in 2016 by Deloitte found 63 percent of millennials said their company did not develop their leadership skills8